-Travelling through the Urubamba Valley, starting at the town of Pisac, enables tourists to visit an archaeological area in the highest mountain areas.
-Here there are many different buildings, plazas, temples, pools and other structures, all built between the 10th and 11th centuries AD.
-Inca architecture continues to stun admirers with the technique used to build its enormous walls, palaces and turrets with stone blocks, all done without any type of cement or adhesive.
+Travelling through the Urubamba Valley, starting at the town of Pisac, gives tourists the chance to visit an archaeological site in the highest mountain areas.
+Here there are many different areas, plazas, temples, pools and other structures, all built between the 10th and 11th centuries A.D.
+Inca architecture continues to stun admirers with the techniques used to build its enormous walls, palaces and turrets with stone blocks, all without any type of cement.

-The Intihuatana solar observatory receives the greatest admiration.
-Fine quality stone carved into the shape of many hands forming a semi-circle.
+The Intihuatana solar observatory receives the greatest admiration for the fine quality of the stones that have been carved into the shape of many hands forming a semi-circle.

-The terraces that encircle the mountain are impressive due to the location varying from 3,000-3,450 masl (9,843 - 11,319 fasl).
+The terraces that encircle the mountain are impressive due to the fact that they are between 3,000 and 3,450 metres above sea level (9,843 and 11,319 feet).
 There are 14 different styles of broad terraces.
-To manage their water supply, the Incas carried out engineering works creating many channels that travel the length of the terraces, and, despite the height of construction, they even included decorative fountains.
+To manage their water supply, the Incas carried out engineering works to create many channels that run along the length of the terraces and, despite the altitude of these structures, they even included decorative fountains.

-Pisac is one of the few archaeological zones with two open tunnels cut into the hills, one which heads north for 15 meters (49 feet) and another 3 meter (10 feet) tunnel that leads to the summit.
+Pisac is one of the few archaeological areas with two open tunnels cut into the hills, one of which heads north for approximately 15 metres (49 feet), and the other is 3 metres (10 feet) long and leads to the summit.

-Average temperature: between November and March, with average temperatures of 12 °C (54 °F), between April and October, with cold nights, sunny days and average temperatures of 9 °C (48 °F).
+Average temperature: 12°C (54°F) between November and March, and 9°C (48°F) between April and October, with cold nights and sunny days.